 The Victorian Government has identified Victoria’s building and construction sector as a key mechanism to revitalise Victoria’s economy during the coronavirus (COVID-19) pandemic.
 Builders, constructors and developers are grappling with unseen conditions in delivering projects that would otherwise have run to schedule and without disruption.

-Building Victoria’s recovery taskforce (the taskforce) has been charged with ensuring Victoria’s priority projects continue, are expedited where necessary and can overcome these unprecedented circumstances.
+Since April 2020 Building Victoria’s recovery taskforce (the taskforce) has been charged with ensuring Victoria’s priority building and construction projects continue, are expedited where necessary and can overcome these unprecedented circumstances.

 Fast-tracking priority projects

-The taskforce is triaging submissions received for projects that meet the priority project criteria, including those that may be awaiting determination by the Victorian Civil and Administrative Tribunal or a local council.
+These projects include those that may be awaiting determination by the Victorian Civil and Administrative Tribunal or a local council.

-The Project Fast-Track Team (made up of multi-disciplinary experts including planners, from across the Victorian Government with specialists brought in as required) will facilitate and assess projects for fast-tracking, including planning permits and planning scheme amendments.
+The Project Fast-Track Team facilitate and assess projects for fast-tracking including planning permits and planning scheme amendments.

 The taskforce will recommend priority projects to the Minister for Planning in order to expedite planning processes under either the Planning and Environment Act 1987 or the Victorian Civil and Administrative Tribunal Act 1998.

 The project fast-track team will assess applications and determine priority projects that meet the criteria that the taskforce can recommend for fast-tracking to the Minister for Planning.